Tuesday, 29 March 2016

 7. Lightly brush pan with butter.

-8. Dollop batter on to pan in heaping tablespoons; use back of the spoon to lightly spread and slightly flatten the batter to encourage even cooking.
+8. Dollop batter on to pan in heaping tablespoons; if you like, use back of the spoon to lightly spread and slightly flatten the batter to encourage even cooking.

-9. The first side will take about 3 mins.
+9. The first side will take about 3 mins.; you'll see little holes appear in the top of the batter.
 Check it is golden brown by lifting up one side of the pancake with a spatula/fish slice.

-10. Flip when ready, squashing the pancake slightly.
+10. Flip when ready.
 The second side will take 2-3 minutes.
 Try not to rush; there is nothing worse than biting into a pancake still gooey in the centre!

 Tips: